 Creating a Better World for All

-For over 30 years the Assistive Technology Department has been working hand in hand with clinical, educational and residential teams to provide low and high-tech interventions that aid in development, improve health, increase function and improve quality of life for people with disabilities.
-These interventions range from the identification of appropriate commercially available equipment to the custom design and fabrication of new equipment.
+For over 30 years, The Center for Discovery’s Assistive Technology Department has been working hand in hand with clinical, educational, and residential teams to provide low and high-tech interventions that aid in development, improve health, increase function, and improve quality of life for people with disabilities and complex conditions.
+These interventions range from the identification of appropriate commercially available equipment, to the custom design and fabrication of new equipment.

 Through the collaborative design and development of thousands of assistive technology interventions, the department has refined its approach and streamlined its processes to ensure its work is as impactful, scalable and sustainable as possible.